ArcanaXIX/GhostTrickNGPlus/README.txt

-The "NG+ Mode" hack for Ghost Trick is not complete.
+The "NG+ Mode" visual hack for Ghost Trick is not complete.
 At this time, there is no patch uploaded here.
-One will be uploaded when a v1.0 is ready, which will consist of a state where every instance of Sissel's portrait sprite in English points to the cat.
+One will be uploaded when v1.0.0 is ready, which will consist of a state where every instance of Sissel's portrait sprite in English points to the cat.

-Plans for future versions will be stated once v1.0.0 has been completed.
+Plans for future versions will be outlined once v1.0.0 has been released.

 The "ReferenceFiles" directory contains necessary files to re-create what I have done so far, labeled by "version" number.
 These correlate with the versions outlined in my process-so-far below.